 Escrow is a neutral holding place where we put money aside until the project, or project milestone, is complete.
 With Direct Contracts, you and your virtual talent get escrow protection to easily make payments through Upwork.
 Freelancers feel assured because you've deposited the project funds into a third-party escrow partner, and you don't have to worry about paying for a project that doesn't get completed.

 Yes!
-Users can fund Direct Contracts via credit card or their PayPal account, as well as through Direct to Bank (ACH) payments.
+Users can fund Direct Contracts via credit card or their PayPal account.

 When you accept the contract, you'll receive an email confirmation.
 That email will have a link to allow you to view the contract and request cancellation in case you decide to cancel an active contract.

 We designed this service to include escrow services to protect your projects.
 On fixed-price projects (based on milestones), once the freelancer has completed and submitted work for the project, they will send you a request for payment.
 You'll receive an email notification with the option to “Accept” or “Decline” the payment request.

 If you accept the payment request, we will immediately release the funds to the freelancer and the contract will be closed if all milestones are finished.
 If you reject it, the funds remain in escrow and the contract is kept open.
 The freelancer can adjust the work and resubmit their payment request.

 We encourage you to work through issues with your freelancer.
 However, if the work is not completed according to the terms of your fixed-price contract, you do have the option to cancel the contract without releasing payment.
 The freelancer can accept or dispute your non-payment within 7 days of cancellation.
 If the freelancer disputes, then an Upwork Dispute Specialist will help both parties mediate the dispute.